 - Remove the cakes from the oven place on wire racks to cool for 10 minutes before unmolding onto the wire rack to cool completely.

 Source: Baking: From My Home to Yours by Dorie Greenspan

 *PointsPlus® and SmartPoints® calculated by Simple Nourished Living; Not endorsed by Weight Watchers International, Inc. All recipe ingredients except optional items included in determining nutritional estimates.
 SmartPoints® values calculated WITHOUT each plan's ZeroPoint Foods (Green plan, Blue plan, Purple plan) using the WW Recipe Builder.

-If You Liked this Lemon Coconut Tea Cake You Might Also Like:
+If You Like this Lemon Tea Cake You Might Also Like:

 - Easy Lemon Supreme Pound Cake (Simple-Nourished-Living)

 - Lightened Up Lemon Cream Cheesecake Bars (Simple-Nourished-Living)

 - Vegan Lemon Poppyseed Pound Cake (Weight Watchers)

 This post contains affiliate links to products I like.
 When you buy something through one of my Amazon links or other (affiliate links), I receive a small commission that helps support this site.
 Thank you for your purchase!